elfhosted/elfhosted.com/docs/app/calibre.md

 ---
-title: 🧝 Hosted Calibre 📚 from $0.10/day
+title: 🧝 Hosted Calibre 📚
 slug: Calibre
 description: Calibre is a cross-platform free and open-source suite of e-book software
 works_with: